Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 It’s common for these tools to use clearing accounts, which could leave a balance unaccounted for.
 If you find you have a clearing account that isn’t clearing, you would be forced to investigate where the money came from.

-Potential to swamp QuickBooks with excess data
+Potential to swamp QuickBooks Online with excess data

 You don’t actually need to have individual sales data in your accounting software, rather just the numbers associated with it.
-If you use a data-syncing app that brings each individual invoice into your QuickBooks, you may find yourself having to sift through all the unimportant information to get the data you actually need.
+If you use a data-syncing app that brings each individual invoice into your QuickBooks Online, you may find yourself having to sift through all the unimportant information to get the data you actually need.
 Not only is this frustrating but it can also impact the functionality of your accounting software when business picks up.
-If the app is bringing over 1000s of invoices, your QuickBooks will get bogged down with data and slow down.
+If the app is bringing over thousands of invoices, your QuickBooks Online will get bogged down with data and slow down.
 In fact, it’s not unheard of for business owners to abandon a clogged account to start fresh.

 Varying degrees of support